 Drinking alcohol rapidly can lead to a higher BAC than drinking the same amount over a longer period.

-Certain medical conditions affect the accuracy of BAC test either by impairing the body's ability to metabolize alcohol or by altering the way alcohol is absorbed into the bloodstream.
+Certain medical conditions affect the either by impairing the body's ability to metabolize alcohol or by altering the way alcohol is absorbed into the bloodstream.
 These conditions include liver diseases, diabetes, gastrointestinal disorders, and kidney diseases.

 Drug tests are commonly used in law enforcement and workplace settings to promote safety and prevent accidents.
 It's important to be aware of the factors that can affect the accuracy of these tests including breath and alcohol test and to understand that the results are not always a perfect indicator of a person's level of impairment.